 The District established the Capital Reserve fund in accordance with Section 1432 of the Pennsylvania Municipal Code and in compliance with the Pennsylvania School Code.
 It is utilized for unforeseen and various capital expenditures.
-In 2021-2022 the district expended a total of \$119,329 in capital projects, purchases, and improvements throughout the district.
+In 2022-2023 the district expended a total of \$28,501 in capital projects, purchases, and improvements throughout the district.
+The Capital Projects Fund that was established for an ESCO project focusing on HVAC expended a total of \$807,729.
 Prior to 2019-2020 fiscal year, the QZAB debt service of 2011 has been paid from the capital reserve account.
 All debt will now be paid through the general fund account.
 The QZAB Bond was affected by the Federal Government Sequestrant which decreased the 100% repayment of the interest.
 The district is receiving about 91% of the interest paid for the Elementary Project Bond Issuance (QZAB).
 The District is receiving PlanCon funds for the Elementary Project as of the 2017-18 school year.
-The plancon funds will be recorded in the general fund.
+The PlanCon funds will be recorded in the general fund.
 The ESCO (energy) project debt service will be paid from the general fund account.
 The ESCO (energy) project debt was a loan in prior years.
 The district refinanced this loan as bond to save funds over the remaining term.

 Currently the district has implemented an additional ESCO project which is being funded through ESSER and ARP ESSER funds, Cafeteria fund, and a bond.
 The bond receipts were deposited into the Capital Projects fund.
-This ESCO project is anticipated to be completed by June 30, 2023.
-Repayment of the bond will be general fund through the general fund.
+This ESCO project was completed in August 2023.
+Repayment of the bond will be paid through the general fund.

-At the beginning of the fiscal year, the capital reserve fund balance was \$606,058.
-With all of the capital expenditures and revenue, the ending fund balance totaled \$486,729 or a net change in fund balance of \$119,329.
+At the beginning of the fiscal year, the capital reserve fund balance was \$486,729.
+With all of the capital expenditures, revenue, and transfer from the general fund the ending fund balance totaled \$869,793 or a net change in fund balance of \$383,064.